JoelCDL/gulp_template/README.md

 * Compress images during build process

+* Combine SVG files into one and reference them within HTML

 * Copy all files from a development directory into a distribution directory during the build process

 * Include HTML fragments using `<!--#include file="" -->` statements